 - Navarre, Florida

 A. Alloy?
 Zincating & strike coating details?

 See Letters #27627 & 39230.

-Your adhesion test is acceptable; it's part of the File Test in ASTM ASTM B571 [link is to spec at TechStreet], 'Standard Practice for Qualitative Adhesion Testing of Metallic Coatings.'
+Your adhesion test is acceptable; it's part of the File Test in ASTM ASTM B571 [link by ed. to spec at TechStreet], 'Standard Practice for Qualitative Adhesion Testing of Metallic Coatings.'